 The Pixel 5 does feature a wide-angle lens, giving it hardware to match the capabilities of Samsung’s flagship.
 Its lens doesn’t quite match the extremely wide field of view found on the Galaxy S21 Ultra, but it’s still a notable step back from the main camera that allows you to fit more into your pictures.

-Looking at full-frame results, both camera hand in good looking wide-angle shots that follow the look of their main cameras.
+Looking at full-frame results, both cameras hand in good-looking wide-angle shots that follow the look of their main cameras.
 Again, the S21 Ultra offers vivid colors and brighter exposures, while wide-angle images from the Pixel 5 can again look a little washed out and lacking vibrancy.

 Neither wide-angle camera captures much in the way of detail.
 The Pixel 5 is noisier and softer, and appears out of focus at some distances.
 While Samsung’s processing results in harsher edges and messy textures.
 But pixel-perfect quality is not really the aim of the game with wide-angle photography.

 Unfortunately, both wide-angle lenses suffer from chromatic aberration (purple halos) when shooting into a bright light.
 This effect is more pronounced with the Pixel 5.
-Edge distortion is pretty similar between both phones, with less and less detail captured at the image edges.
+Edge distortion is similar between phones, with less detail captured at the image edges.

 Overall quality boils down to a familiar debate about overzealous post-processing from Samsung and a softer but noisier approach from Google.
-Google’s approach would probably look better overall, but the Pixel 5 cuts corners on a cheaper lens setup and a narrow field of view, which are two important attributes to high-quality wide-angle photography.
+Google’s approach would probably look better overall.
+Still, the Pixel 5 cuts corners on a cheaper lens setup and a narrow field of view, which are two important attributes to high-quality wide-angle photography.

 Bokeh and portraits

-Samsung has another hardware trick to lend it an advantage when it comes to portrait shots and bokeh blur — its laser focusing system.
+Samsung has another hardware trick to lend it an advantage to portrait shots and bokeh blur — its laser focusing system.
 With extra depth information at its disposal, the Galaxy S21 Ultra should, in theory, apply its bokeh effect a little more accurately.

 This is indeed the case in our first two examples.
 We can spot edge detection errors with the Pixel 5 in both the flower and figurine examples that don’t appear to the same extent with the Samsung Galaxy S21 Ultra.
 Otherwise, both phones offer highly accurate colors, exposure, white balance, and blur quality.
 The images are more alike than one would expect.

 Indoor lighting reveals a bigger difference between the two, but again you have to look closely at the images to make out the difference.
-The Pixel 5 suffers from more noise, which eats into the level of detail the phone is able to capture on face textures and the like.
-Samsung’s processing is soft and doesn’t produce a lot more detail, but it’s a marginally better look for portrait shots overall.
+The Pixel 5 suffers from more noise, which eats into the level of detail the phone can capture on face textures and the like.
+Samsung’s processing is soft and doesn’t produce much more detail, but it’s a marginally better look for portrait shots overall.